Korean Empire: Eulsa Treaty

+Korean resistance

+In order to manifest the invalidity of the Eulsa Treaty, Gojong sent several secret embassies to plea for support.
+Korean secret diplomacy's first target was Russia.
+Koreans believed that Russia would help the Korean independence as several Koreans who fled to Shanghai after Japan–Korea Treaty of February 1904, such as Yi Hak-gyun, had sent letters from former Russian minister to Korea Pavlov, which said that Japan would be withdrawn by Russian forces, and Russia would ensure Korean independence.

-The Eulsa Treaty was deeply unpopular.
-Some, such as Min Young-hwan, committed suicide.
-Many joined the righteous armies and some even tried to unsuccessfully assassinate the five Korean ministers who consented to the treaty.
+Another response to Eulsa Treaty was committing suicide.
+Yi Han-eung and Min Young-hwan are examples for such resistance.
+Many joined the righteous armies and some even attempted to assassinate the five Korean ministers who consented to the treaty also known as the Five Eulsa Traitors.

-Emperor Gojong tried to show the unfairness of the Eulsa Treaty to the world.
-He sent many messages to European monarchs such as Wilhelm II, George V, Nicholas II, etc. He sent Homer Hulbert, an American missionary and journalist, to the United States as an emissary in order to repudiate the treaty.
+Often the Gojong of Korea himself led the resistance.
+He sent many messages to European monarchs such as Wilhelm II, George V, or Nicholas II.
+He sent Homer Hulbert, an American missionary and journalist, to the United States as an emissary in order to repudiate the treaty.
 In June 1906, Nicholas II secretly sent Gojong an invitation for the Hague Convention of 1907.
 He sent emissaries to the Hague in order to repudiate the Eulsa Treaty.
 However, the emissaries were not accorded recognition.
 The houses of Ye Wanyong were burned by the people and the Japanese Korean Army intervened to suppress public discontent.
-Forces of General Hasegawa garrisoned the palace.
-Some regiments of the Imperial Korean Army were disarmed.
-The Pyeongyang Jinwidae, which was the elite unit of the Imperial Korean Army, was disarmed.
 These acts against the terms of the treaty led to the abdication of Gojong, who was succeeded by Sunjong on 19 July 1907.

 Japanese protectorate and annexation

 After Sunjong became emperor, the Japan–Korea Treaty of 1907 was signed.
-Under the treaty, more Japanese were employed in the Korean government and started to intervene in Korean affairs more.
-Most of the Imperial Korean Army was dissolved.
-These Japanese interventions fueled the righteous armies, local peasant militias fighting against the Japanese.
-These righteous armies fought against Japan with little success.
+Under the treaty, more Japanese were employed in the Korean government and started to intervene closely in Korean affairs.
+Forces of General Hasegawa garrisoned the palace.
+Some regiments of the Imperial Korean Army were disarmed.
+The Pyongyang Jinwidae, which was the elite unit of the Imperial Korean Army, was disarmed.
+Starting this reduction of Jinwidae, many regiments of the Imperial Korean Army were dissolved starting from 31 July 1907.
+These Japanese interventions fueled the righteous armies and various local peasant militias to fight against the Japanese, but with little success.
 From 1909, the Japanese suppressed all of the righteous armies.
-Many members of the righteous armies fled to Manchuria or the rest of China to join the Independence Army.
+Many of their members fled to Manchuria or other parts of China to join the Independence Army.

+Japanese officials were implanted into the Korean officialdom.
+According to the Japan-Korea Treaty of 1907, Japanese who served as advisors for Korea were incorporated to the Korean central government.
+By 31 December 1908, 40.7 percent of all officials and 36.9 percent of high-ranking officials were Japanese, with the result of many Korean officials losing their jobs.

 Under Terauchi Masatake, Japan prepared to annex Korea.
-By the treaty of August 22, 1910, the Korean Empire was annexed.
+After the Japan–Korea Treaty of 1910 was signed on 22 August 1910, the Korean Empire was annexed.
 The annexation was announced on 29 August 1910.